 Freshmen, Varsity, and JV

-Like last year, all prospective candidates should report to tryouts on Thursday August 24th (freshman included).
+Like last year, all prospective candidates should report to tryouts on Thursday August 23rd (freshman included).
 Freshman, sophomore, junior and senior players will tryout on Thursday, Friday and Saturday.
 First cuts will take place on Friday, however, tryouts are a fluid process.
-What this means is that every player will be spoken with by the end of Friday’s session, or will be invited back for Saturday to participate in a scrimmage against Wayland.
+What this means is that every player will be spoken with by the end of Friday’s session.
 Players will either be: cut, told that they’ve made one of the teams and are still trying out, or told that they’ve made a specific team (ex: you’ve made JV).
 The first and last scenarios are easily understood.
 The second scenario occurs when coaches have evaluated a player and know that the player will be invited to be on one of the teams, but still need more time to make a final placement.
 So for example, coaches may be watching a player more to see if they’re ready for varsity, and if they aren’t, will invite that player to play JV.
 With all this said, the majority of each team is formed by the end of Saturday’s session.

-Tryouts are mandatory for all candidates.
 Please take care of physicals and forms before arriving on the first day.
+These are all done electronically.
 There are many of these and players can only participate when ALL forms are on file.
-It is recommend that you do this before August.
+Please do this before August.

 - 9:00am - 12:00pm: Fitness Tests and Technical Work